 Posted on April 20 2018

 If you love to travel, then you know all about long flights.
-Navigating international airports, managing cancelled connections, and plenty of long lines.
-Here are a few things to pack for international flights that you might not have thought of.
+Navigating international airports, managing delays or cancelled connections, and plenty of long lines.
+Here are a few essentials to make those long international flights a little more comfortable.

 1. Bring a pen in your carry on bag.

 You will have to fill out customs paperwork that is distributed on the plane before landing in another country.
 The flight attendants will have about 3 pens for entire plane... seriously.
 Pack your own pen so that you can fill out the paperwork before landing.
 This way, you can book it for the front of the customs line when you deplane and save yourself lots of time.
 We recommend a ballpoint in a zip-lock- just in case the pressure causes an ink leak.